 As in most things, nature is the best teacher.
 While the weather and temperature may be Kapha-like, plants and animals come to life as winter becomes spring.
 This is no accident and something that should be mimicked.
 If you’re not already involved in an active lifestyle, this is a great time for you to start one.
 Otherwise, the increased cold and wetness in your environment may lead you towards increased sedentary ways.

 Ayurveda recommends that Kaphas wear bright, warm colors during this time of year and invigorate themselves with scents such as eucalyptus, sage, and rosemary.
-To stimulate your circulation, perform a daily self-abhyanga using Invigorating Abhy Oil or any light Kapha-balancing oils infused with warm, stimulating aromas.
+To stimulate your circulation, perform a daily self-abhyanga using light Kapha-balancing oils infused with warm, stimulating aromas.
 You can also balance your Kapha with a daily dry massage known as a Garshana.

 Eat for your dosha: Stick to your usual Kapha-pacifying diet during this time, paying extra attention to avoid sweetness and cold.
 Invigorating, warming spices, as always, are best for you.
 Limit your salt intake as well as it may cause you to retain water if eaten in excess.